What Is Surveying?

 - Striding level

-Temporary adjustments of a theodolite include setting over the station, levelling and elimination of parallax.
-Setting up includes centring with a plumb bob and approximate levelling.
-Levelling up is done by the screw head- it is either three screw head or four screw head.
+Temporary adjustments of a theodolite include setting over the station, leveling and elimination of parallax.
+Setting up includes centering with a plumb bob and approximate leveling.
+Leveling up is done by the screw head– it is either three screw head or four screw head.
 Parallax is eliminated by focusing the eyepiece as well as the objective.

 A theodolite can be used to,

 - Measure the magnetic bearing of a line

 - Establish a straight line between two points

 - Locating point of intersection between two straight lines

 - Establish grade